ZahidHasan/zahidhasan.github.io/_posts/2020-12-24-make-portable-intellij-jdk-for-usb-pendrive.md

 Once installed, inside your choosen folder you will see `PortableApps` folder where all of your portable software will reside.

-Run Start.exe file and you will notice a menu in the taskbar
+Run Start.exe file and you will notice a menu in the taskbar like this